Kendrick Lewis: Kansas City Chiefs

-Lewis was selected by the Kansas City Chiefs in the fifth round with the 136th overall pick in the 2010 NFL draft.
+Lewis was selected by the Kansas City Chiefs in the fifth round (136th overall) of the 2010 NFL draft.
 The Chiefs officially signed him on June 29, 2010.

-He began his rookie season as the backup free safety behind Jon McGraw but took over the starting position after McGraw became injured.
-He started ten games, intercepting three passes, and forcing one fumble.
+Lewis began his rookie season as the backup free safety behind Jon McGraw but took over the starting position after McGraw became injured.
+He started 10 games, intercepting three passes, and forcing one fumble.

-In 2011, Lewis started all 16 games at safety for the first time in his career and produced 58 tackles, a career-high 10 passes defensed and three interceptions.
+In 2011, Lewis started all 16 games at safety for the first time in his career and produced 58 tackles, a career-high 10 passes defensed, and three interceptions.

 Houston Texans

 On March 21, 2014, Lewis signed with the Houston Texans.
 He established a career-high and led the Texans with 84 tackles and three forced fumbles.
-He also notched two interceptions, six passes defensed and a fumble recovery.
+Lewis also notched two interceptions, six passes defensed and a fumble recovery.

 Baltimore Ravens

 On March 14, 2015, Lewis signed a three-year contract with the Baltimore Ravens.
 He was placed on injured reserve on October 22, 2016.

 On March 7, 2017, Lewis was released by the Ravens.